 | | | | | | |

-The Wizarding World of Harry Potter at Universal Studios! #UniversalMoments
+The Ultimate Guide to The Wizarding World of Harry Potter at Universal Orlando

 Two people hold butterbeer and do cheers in front of Hogwarts Castle.

-If you are a fan of Harry Potter, you will be blown away by the Wizarding World of Harry Potter at Universal Studios Orlando Resorts.
-It is like stepping into the pages of the books and walking into a scene from the movies.
+If you are a Harry Potter fan, you will be completely blown away by The Wizarding World of Harry Potter at Universal Orlando Resort.
+Walking through these areas feels like stepping directly into the pages of the books and onto the set of the films.

 The Hogwarts Express at Universal Studios.